APN-Pucky/rolling-ansible-container/README.md

   * Containers will grow with time.
 However, one can solve this by either clearing logs or rerun ansible on a fresh container
   * Overhead of ansible (and thereby python).
 However, they can be purged after the installation if one aims for a clean production container.
   * No linear installation history
+  * Older code will remain in the docker, unless ansible `state: latest` is used.